Bali Nusra Tangi: Tangi (Rise)

 Tangi, which means 'to rise', became the underlying theme of the Bali and Nusa Tenggara collective event.
 According to Pandjaitan, many local cultural products deserve to be presented to the international stage.
 The process of creating the crafts by hand with natural materials is something that deserves high regard.
-A number of programs enhancing the local cultural products of the three provinces included tenun ikat (weaving) competitions, handicraft exhibitions, and traditional culinary presentations from the three provinces, as well as presentations from the aforementioned national fashion designers.
+A number of programs enhancing the local cultural products of the three provinces included tenun ikat (weaving) competitions, handicraft exhibitions, and traditional culinary presentations from the three provinces, as well as presentations from the national fashion designers.
 Furthermore, worth praising were the displays of the various traditional handicrafts together with souvenirs, jewelry and interior décor that continues to win the favor of national and international markets.
 Also presented were the manual processes of traditional natural dyeing demonstrated by a West Nusa Tenggara local.